SarbajitNandy/GST-Match-Assistant/README.md

 * Doing manual match

-> 1. Click on any row on left side and right side\
+> 1. Click on any row on left side and right side
-> 2. Item will update the values on two small boxes\
+> 2. Item will update the values on two small boxes
-> 3. press the match button\
+> 3. press the match button
-> 4. If the values on the small boxes are equal, then match request will be accepted\
+> 4. If the values on the small boxes are equal, then match request will be accepted, and those two row will be deleted
 > 5. Otherwise, it will prompt you a message

 ![](readme/matchMaking.png)